Stipends for MSc students

 Recent MSc theses have focused on issues such as collaboration between Norway and Russia in nuclear safety, domestic debates about nuclear weapons in Middle Eastern states, nuclear postures, and nuclear crises.
 These theses have adopted a broad range of analytic methodologies.

-Successful applicants are encouraged to take part in the activities of the Oslo Nuclear Project, ranging from seminars to weekly discussion meetings (starting fall 2019).
+Successful applicants will participate in the activities of the Oslo Nuclear Project, ranging from seminars to reading groups and occasional roundtables.

 Students that receive this stipend must produce a short text for publication, in the form of an op-ed or a blog post, explaining their findings and their relevance after submitting their thesis.

-There is no fixed deadline.
-To apply, send an outline of your project and CV to Målfrid Braut-Hegghammer, head of the Oslo Nuclear Project.
+To apply, send an outline of your project and CV to Målfrid Braut-Hegghammer, head of the Oslo Nuclear Project, by 1 February 2021.

-This project is supported by the University of Oslo, the Norwegian Ministry of Foreign Affairs, and the MacArthur foundation.
+This project is supported by the University of Oslo, the Norwegian Ministry of Foreign Affairs, the Norwegian Ministry of Defence, and the MacArthur foundation.